re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ```

 As this pattern of `switchMap` and `startWith(SUSPENSE)` is something that's
-often used, react-rxjs exports `switchMapSuspended` in `@react-rxjs/utils` that
+often used, react-rxjs exports [`switchMapSuspended`](../api/utils/switchMapSuspended)
-makes it sightly less verbose.
+in `@react-rxjs/utils` that makes it sightly less verbose.

 Here we also need to create a subscription to `issueComments$` for a similar
 reason: The component that will subscribe to this stream might do it after
 `issueSelected$` emits, so it would be too late.
 Notice that by just subscribing
 to `issueComment$`, all the streams that depend on it will also get a
-subscription.
+subscription:

 ```ts
 issueComments$.pipe(retryWhen(() => selectedIssueId$.pipe(skip(1)))).subscribe()